Surajbokde/Nature_Beauty/README.md

   </a>

 ## Project Details
-- Nature_beauty ( Web App ) is about our Environment and Nature .
+- Nature_beauty ( Web App ) is for organisation to spread awareness about environment and Nature .
 - People will write Blogs and are able to Donate For Nature by login to website.

 ## web stack